userx007/cpp_concurency/Design Patterns/Observer/Observer.md

 This pattern is widely used in event-driven systems, such as GUI frameworks, where various components need to respond to user actions or other events.

-Certainly!
 While the Observer Pattern has many advantages, it also comes with some drawbacks:

 1. **Memory Leaks**: If observers are not properly detached from the subject, it can lead to memory leaks.
 This is especially problematic in languages without automatic garbage collection, like C++.